Quantum state tomography for qutrits subject to laser cooling: Introduction

-The stroboscopic tomography concentrates on determining the optimal criteria for quantum tomography of open quantum systems.
-The data for reconstruction is provided by mean values of some hermitian operators $\{ Q_1, \dots, Q_p\}$, where obviously $Q_i = Q_i^*$.
-The underlying assumption behind this approach claims that if one has the knowledge about the evolution of the system, each observable can be measured a certain number of times at different instants.
-Although there are many possible aspects concerning this problem, in this article we are mainly interested in the minimal number of distinct observables and moments of measurement required for quantum tomography.
-One can recall the theorem concerning the miniaml number of observables \cite{jam00}.
+In the stroboscopic approach to quantum tomography the fundamental question that we are interested in concerns the minimal number of distinct observables required for quantum state reconstruction.
+One can recall the theorem concerning the minimal number of observables \cite{jam00}.

-\begin{thm} For a quantum system with dynamics given by a master equation of the form
+\begin{thm} For a quantum system with dynamics given by a master equation of the form \cite{gorini76,lindblad76}:

-one can calculate the minimal number of distinct observables for quantum tomography from the formula
+one can calculate the minimal number of distinct observables for quantum tomography from the formula:

-which means that for every generator $\mathbb{L}$ there exists a set of observables $\{Q_1, \dots, Q_{\eta}\}$ such that their expectation values determine the initial density matrix.
-Consequetly, they also determine the complete trajectory of the state. \end{thm}